 While you can earn cash back with the Freedom Unlimited, you can also use your points for travel.
 This is even more valuable if you have the Chase Sapphire Preferred or Chase Sapphire Reserve or Chase Ink Business Preferred.
 Because Chase Freedom Unlimited, Sapphire Preferred, Sapphire Reserve and Ink Preferred are all part of the Chase Ultimate Rewards program, you can transfer your cash back as points between these accounts.
 Once points are in a Sapphire or Ink Preferred account, you can transfer 1:1 to a host of airline and hotel partners.

 If you use points to book travel directly through the Ultimate Rewards travel portal, you benefit from an additional 25% or 50% bonus with the Sapphire Preferred/Ink Preferred or Sapphire Reserve, respectively.
-For example, if you redeem the $200 or 20,000 point signup bonus in the Ultimate Rewards travel portal, it is worth $250 (Sapphire Preferred/Ink Preferred) or $300 (Sapphire Reserve).
+For example, if you redeem say $200 or 20,000 points in the Ultimate Rewards travel portal, it is worth $250 (Sapphire Preferred/Ink Preferred) or $300 (Sapphire Reserve).

-As this card has returned to the $200 or 20,000 point sign-up bonus offer with the addition of 5% back or 5x on grocery spend, up to $12,000 in the first 12 months, this card is near the top of our favorite cards to grab while under 5/24.
-While it continues to be a great everyday card with 3% back on restaurants and drugstores (seen also on the Chase Freedom Flex) and 1.5% back on all other purchases, I'm not sure it beats a Chase Freedom Flex.
+This card continues to be a great everyday card with 3% back on restaurants and drugstores (seen also on the Chase Freedom Flex) and 1.5% back on all other purchases, I'm not sure it beats a Chase Freedom Flex.
 I would prefer grabbing a Chase Ink Unlimited or downgrade from the Chase Sapphire Preferred or Chase Sapphire Reserve to finish off the Chase Trifecta, rather than applying outright.
 However, if you find it hard (or forget) to maximize rotating quarterly bonus categories, this is the Freedom to have in your wallet.

 With no annual fee, I never question the value proposition of the Chase Freedom Unlimited.
 I appreciate that I can use my Freedom Unlimited and earn a consistent rate (1.5%) with every single purchase.
 Nothing to overthink.